Sitefinity/amazon-s3-provider/README.md

 Once you have the bookmarklet in place, click it anytime to get further instructions.
 After every step (creating the provider, navigating to the parameters, creating each parameter) you can click it again and you'll be prompted what to do next.

 What this bookmarklet can do for you when you click it:
-* Guide you where to start…
+* Guide you where to startï¿½
 * Instruct you on your next step
 * Help you fill data
 * And tell you what to do next